matej-outly/rug/rug_builder/doc/index_builder.md

 <% end %>
 ```

+Optionally you can provide some string of symbol to `:modal` option instead of `true`.
+In this case passed value is used as modal ID.

 ## Partial rendering

 If option partial is set to `true`, builder renders only HTML highly coupled with given objects.
 Header, footer, JS and other wrapping HTMl is skipped.
 For table layout output looks like: